robpomeroy/BrightOS/docs/Features.md

 # Features

-Current feature design is oriented toward safe, focused computer use for users with learning difficulties.
+Current feature design is oriented toward safe, focused computer use for users with a learning disability.

 ## DNS

 This project forcibly sets specific DNS servers (the `dns_servers` variable in `config.yml`).
-The recommended approach is to use the OpenDNS FamilyShield servers, which provide some protection against content unsuitable for children or users with learning difficulties.
+The recommended approach is to use the OpenDNS FamilyShield servers, which provide some protection against content unsuitable for children or users with a learning disability.

 ## Content filtering